quiltdata/quilt/docs/EventBridge.md

 ## EventBridge workaround

-Suppose you wish to add the bucket `X` to Quilt and use `X` with FSx "always on".
+Suppose you wish to add the bucket `Bucket` to Quilt and use `Bucket` with FSx "always on".
 FSx will consume the S3 event notifications.
 So you can use EventBridge to send similar notifications to Quilt, thus circumventing the need for Quilt to rely directly on S3 event notifications.

 You may of course script the following steps.
 See

-1. Create an SNS topic in the same region as `X`
+1. Create an SNS topic in the same region as `Bucket`
-1. Add `X` to a CloudTrail
+1. Add `Bucket` to a CloudTrail
-1. Create an EventBridge Rule in the same region as `X`
+1. Create an EventBridge Rule in the same region as `Bucket`
 1. Create an Event Pattern using Pre-defined pattern by service > AWS > S3
 1. Set Event type to "Specific operation(s)" and select the following:
    * PutObject